Philipbear/msbuddy/README.md

 [![Generic badge](https://img.shields.io/badge/msbuddy-mass_spec_tools-<COLOR>.svg)](https://github.com/Philipbear/msbuddy)

 `msbuddy` is developed for molecular formula annotation in mass spectrometry-based small molecule analysis.

-* `msbuddy` is able to provide formula annotations for:
+`msbuddy` is able to provide formula annotations for queries:
-  * queries with or without MS1 isotopic pattern
+  * with or without MS1 isotopic pattern
-  * queries with or without MS/MS spectra
+  * with or without MS/MS spectra
-  * both positive and negative ionization modes
+  * in either positive or negative ionization mode

 The minimum requirement for a msbuddy query is a single _m/z_ value and its ionization polarity.

 **The official documentation is available at [msbuddy Documentation](https://msbuddy.readthedocs.io/en/latest/).**

-**msbuddy ver 0.2.0** will be released soon, with refined models and improved performance.
+**msbuddy ver 0.2.0** will be released soon, with refined models and much improved performance.

 ## Installation ([link](https://msbuddy.readthedocs.io/en/latest/install.html))
 `msbuddy` is available on PyPI, you can install the latest version via `pip`: